 In October 2012, Summit Investments acquired ETC Canyon Pipeline, LLC ("Canyon") from a subsidiary of Energy Transfer Partners, L.P.
 The Canyon gathering and processing assets were contributed to Red Rock Gathering Company, LLC ("Red Rock Gathering"), a newly formed, wholly owned subsidiary of Summit Investments.
 Red Rock Gathering gathers and processes natural gas and natural gas liquids in the Piceance Basin in western Colorado and eastern Utah.
 On March 18, 2014, SMLP acquired all of the membership interests of Red Rock Gathering from a subsidiary of Summit Investments (the "Red Rock Drop Down").
+As such, it was determined to be a transaction among entities under common control.
 Concurrent with the closing of the Red Rock Drop Down, SMLP contributed its interest in Red Rock Gathering to Grand River Gathering.
 For additional information, see Notes 6 and 12.

 Summit Investments is a Delaware limited liability company and the predecessor for accounting purposes of SMLP.
 Summit Investments was formed and began operations in September 2009.
 Through August 2011, Summit Investments was wholly owned by Energy Capital Partners II, LLC and its parallel and co-investment funds (collectively, "Energy Capital Partners").
 In August 2011, Energy Capital Partners sold an interest in Summit Investments to a subsidiary of GE Energy Financial Services, Inc. ("GE Energy Financial Services").
 On June 17, 2014, GE Energy Financial Services exchanged 100% of its Class A membership interests in Summit Investments for a new class of membership interests, structured as Class C Preferred interests.
 As a result, GE Energy Financial Services as our "Sponsors" for the period from August 2011 until June 17, 2014, and we refer to Energy Capital Partners as our sole "Sponsor" subsequent to June 17, 2014.
-As of June 30, 2014, Summit Investments, through a wholly owned subsidiary, held 9,641,397 SMLP common units, 24,409,850 SMLP subordinated units and 1,200,651 general partner units representing a 2% general partner interest in SMLP.
+As of September 30, 2014, Summit Investments, through a wholly owned subsidiary, held 5,293,571 SMLP common units, all of our subordinated units and all of our general partner units representing a 2% general partner interest in SMLP.

 SMLP is managed and operated by the board of directors and executive officers of Summit Midstream GP, LLC (the "general partner").
 Summit Investments, as the ultimate owner of our general partner, controls SMLP and has the right to appoint the entire board of directors of our general partner, including our independent directors.
 SMLP's operations are conducted through, and our operating assets are owned by, various operating subsidiaries.
 However, neither SMLP nor its subsidiaries have any employees.
 The general partner has the sole responsibility for providing the personnel necessary to conduct SMLP's operations, whether through directly hiring employees or by obtaining the services of personnel employed by others, including Summit Investments.
-All of the personnel that conduct SMLP's business are employed by the general partner and its affiliates, but these individuals are sometimes referred to as our employees.
+All of the personnel that conduct

+SMLP's business are employed by the general partner and its affiliates, but these individuals are sometimes referred to as our employees.